Nagasaki45/floor-control/experiments/README.md

 ## Installation

-1. Make sure you have python install.
+1. Make sure you have python installed.
 The authors use version 3.8.6, but anything above 3.6 should work.
+1. Make sure you have JAGS installed.
+The authors use version 4.3.0.
 1. Enter the experiments folder with `cd experiments`.
 1. Install dependencies with ``pip install -r requirements.txt``.
 Using a virtual environment and/or [pip-tools](https://github.com/jazzband/pip-tools) is highly recommended.